putrarifin/nginx-proxy-docker/README.md

       LETSENCRYPT_EMAIL: your-email@domain.tld
 ```

-VIRTUAL_HOST: your domain name, used in the nginx configuration.
+-VIRTUAL_HOST: your domain name, used in the nginx configuration.

-VIRTUAL_PORT: (opt.) the port your website is listening to (default to 80).
+-VIRTUAL_PORT: (opt.) the port your website is listening to (default to 80).

-LETSENCRYPT_HOST: your domain name, used in the Let’s Encrypt configuration.
+-LETSENCRYPT_HOST: your domain name, used in the Let’s Encrypt configuration.

-LETSENCRYPT_EMAIL: your email, used in the Let’s Encrypt configuration.
+-LETSENCRYPT_EMAIL: your email, used in the Let’s Encrypt configuration.

 2. Ports
 ```